COVID-19 Update: If you're thinking about renters insurance in the context of coronavirus, see below for information.

-Best Renters Insurance in Houston
+Best renters insurance companies in Houston

 The best renters insurance company is the one that gets you the most value.
 Below we discuss at length a couple companies we feel give you the best value.

-Even though its a little pricier, State Farm is one of the top renters insurance company for Houstonian renters.
+Even though its a little pricier, State Farm is one of the top renters insurance company for renters in Houston.
 With State Farm, you are getting the financial stability of the largest insurer in the country.
 Based on J.D.
 Power customer surveys, you would also get above average service by going with State Farm.
 The company received above average marks for its customer service satisfaction from J.D.
 Power.
 To buy a State Farm policy, you can start a quote on State Farm's website, and then buy it from an agent afterward.

 If you qualify for USAA, we would recommend you make them your renters insurance company.
 Not everyone qualifies--you need to either be a military member or have a relative who was/is.
 USAA is one of the cheaper options, and the coverage you get at USAA is incomparable to other companies as well.
 With a USAA renters policy, you also get flood and earthquake coverage, which are not a part of anyone else's standard coverage.
 If you live in a area prone to flooding, USAA's flood coverage can end up saving you several hundred dollars per year due to not having to take a policy out with the NFIP.